daitangio/misterio/README.md

 Then running something like

-    misterio --home ./misterio_project apply
+    misterio --home ./misterio_project rebuild

 will build the service and run them.
 To see the log you can use

     misterio --home ./misterio_project -- logs --tail 10

-You can further customize the roles, adding variable inside the elasticsearch.env file (like easlitc search cluster details)
+You can further customize the roles, adding variable inside the elasticsearch.env file (like Elastic Search cluster details)

 # Why?
 1. The only dependency is a recent version of `docker` CE  (on target hosts) and `python` 3 (on misterio host).